 November is federally recognized as National Native American Heritage Month (NNAHM).
-During this month, American Indian and Alaskan Natives (AI/AN) are honored and celebrated for their rich and varied cultures, traditions, history, and societal contributions.
+During this month, American Indian and Alaska Natives (AI/AN) are honored and celebrated for their rich and varied cultures, traditions, history, and societal contributions.
 NNAHM gives us an opportunity to become more educated about Native Americans, increase our knowledge of unique challenges faced by this population, and better understand how historical trauma—such as colonization and genocide—has impacted Native peoples.

 In 1990, a joint resolution was passed by Congress and signed into law by the late President George H. W. Bush declaring November Native American Indian Heritage Month.
 Within this joint resolution, Native citizens were recognized as America’s original inhabitants who made essential contributions to both the United States and the world, notably their prehistoric harvesting of potatoes and corn.
 In addition, Congress acknowledged Natives for their role in assisting the early European visitors to North America and Founding Fathers of the United States.
 Members of the Senate and House of Representatives believed the resolution would enhance self-esteem, pride, and self-awareness among young Natives.
 While this sentiment seemed benevolent, one must also consider its Eurocentric perspective.
 As the original inhabitants of North America, Tribal citizens are both members of U.S. society and have been integral to its development.